bspeice/speice.io/_drafts/a-heaping-helping.md

 As of the time of writing, there are five allocations that happen before `main` is ever called.

-But when we want to understand more practical situations where heap allocation happens, we'll follow this guide:
+But when we want to understand more practically where heap allocation happens, we'll follow this guide:

 - Smart pointers hold their contents in the heap
 - Collections are smart pointers for many objects at a time, and reallocate